derwinmcgeary/hdp-ansible/README.md

 If you are reading this, you should have unpacked the files in this TGZ.
 Go to the file `inventory/all` and enter the details for your machines.

 ## Network details
 Please note: at present there are two roles to distribute `/etc/hosts` files for your cluster machines.
 This allows your cluster nodes to find each other independent of a DNS which you may or may not have control of.
-You must choose whether to run `hostfile` or `hostfilefromip` depending on the following.
+You must choose whether to run `hostfile` or `hostfilefromip` in the file [playbooks/prereqs.yml](https://github.com/derwinmcgeary/hdp-ansible/blob/master/playbooks/prereqs.yml) depending on the following.

 If your machines already have hostnames defined, you can simply list the hostnames and give them the role `hostfile`.
 If they do *not*, use `hostfilefromip` and IP addresses and hostnames of your machines should be specified in the format (if you want machine 128.2.2.67 to get the hostname "ambari"),